sscs-ose/sscs-ose.github.io/_pages/analog.md

 ## Schematic Entry

 The recommended schematic entry tool is [Xschem](https://github.com/StefanSchippers/xschem).
-It is well integrated with the SKY130 PDK, and there is excellent support by the lead developer on Slack.
+It is well integrated with the SKY130 PDK, and there is excellent support from the lead developer on Slack.

 `xschem` comes with many tutorials and examples, which you can find [here](http://repo.hu/projects/xschem/xschem_man/xschem_man.html).